A Warm Welcome to the UK

 Working While You Study

-International students on a student visa are permitted to work part-time up to 20 hours a week.
+International students on a student visa are permitted to work up to 20 hours a week during term-time.

 UKVI defines a week as being Monday - Sunday.
 All international students are permitted to work full-time during official College holidays as long as your visa or identity card does not prohibit work.
 The dissertation period is considered term time for MSc students.